 There are many in the industry who contend that the OEM position statements go too far and that not every vehicle needs scanning during collision repair.
 This debate is likely to continue until standard industry practice is established in this area.
-Most all agree that heavily optioned late model vehicles in moderate to severe collisions require a pre-and postscan to properly complete the repair.
+Most all agree that heavily optioned late model vehicles in moderate to severe collisions require a pre-and post-scan to properly complete the repair.
 The collision repair industry has a need for diagnostic systems that can quickly complete the diagnostic portion of the repairs and properly document the process for its stakeholders.

-Dealer Mobile Dealer Mobile Remote Connect In-House Cost to Shop Cost to Shop \$375 \$175 \$120-175 \$50 Cost to Insurer Cost to Insurer \$450 \$2 \$145-\$210 \$135 Cycle Time + 2 Days + 1 Day +2-12 Hours + 1 Hour Issues Dealer not focused - not a priority.
+Dealer Mobile Remote Connect In-House Cost to Shop \$375 \$175 \$120-175 \$50 Cost to Insurer \$450 \$210 \$145-\$210 \$135 Cycle Time + 2 Days + 1 Day +2-12 Hours + 1 Hour Issues Dealer not focused - not a priority.
 Can't handle all work.
 May not be available, may not have the right tool.
 Must buy dongle.
 Some procedures still require dealership.
 Requires tools & training.
 May not be compensated.